tbpassin/gf4-project/gf4/plugins/README.txt

 OVERRIDE = True

-If this attribute exists in the module and has the value True, no button will be added.
-The command will still be registered, and if that name alreade exists in the command dictionary, the previous assignment will be replace by the new one.
-This provides a way to override an existing command (though the label and help message of the button will not be chagned).
+If this attribute exists in the module and has the value True, if that command name already exists in the command dictionary, the previous assignment will be replaced by the new one.
+This provides a way to override an existing command.

 To have the plugin's button added to an existing button group instead of the Plugins group, use its name from buttondefs.py, assign that name to the